LudovicEspeel/course-web-essentials/docs/61_frontend_vue/README.md

 ```

 :::tip 💡Note
-Note that we added the attribute `defer` to the Javascript link to make sure it's loads after the DOM is generated.
+Note that we added the attribute `defer` to the JavaScript link to make sure it's loads after the DOM is generated.

 *The link may change depending on which version of Bootstrap is running.*
 :::